 Recently, we hosted a webinar on this very topic and examined some of the trends currently transforming on-the-go businesses.
 And in the final post in this series, we’ll discuss the last critical step in the equation: moving from reactive to proactive using the Internet of Things (IoT).

-The services industry in particular will benefit from IoT through the use of sensors to perform condition-based monitoring (CBM).
+The services industry, in particular,r will benefit from IoT through the use of sensors to perform condition-based monitoring (CBM).
 An IoT sensor placed in an appliance, such as an air-conditioner, will enable a service call to be initiated only when necessary, as opposed to today’s regularly scheduled maintenance trips, which take much more time for service employees.

 With IoT-enabled CBM, companies could dramatically reduce their service costs, become more predictive and proactive and deliver a higher level of service to customers.
 By constantly monitoring equipment via IoT, a fix can be initiated even before a customer is aware of an issue.